Diggy Simmons: Acting career

 Simmons had a small role in the 2012 comedy Parental Guidance starring Billy Crystal and Bette Midler, that opened across the United States December 25, 2012.
 His part in the movie was cut due to "creative changes".
 It is unclear if Simmons' part in the movie will appear in a possible extended DVD released version.

-Simmons landed his own 2-hour TV movie/show pilot on BET titled The Start Up.
+Simmons landed his own 2-hour TV film pilot on BET titled The Start Up, which also stars Teyana Taylor.
 Simmons plays Blake, a 19-year-old college student and blogger who tries to get his blog of 5+ years up and running with the help of his friends.
-Teyana Taylor stars also.
-This project is set to premiere September 19, 2015.
-Simmons got media attention when he made an unexpected comment stating that, "love is an emotional roller coaster and I've fallen in love." during a TMZ interview about a movie he starred in called The Start Up.
+The project premiered on September 19, 2015.
+Simmons stated that "love is an emotional roller coaster and I've fallen in love." in a TMZ interview regarding the film.

-Diggy has also a recurring role on the TV series Grown-ish where he plays Doug, Jazlyn's (Chloe Bailey) boyfriend.
+Since 2018, Simmons starred in a recurring role on the TV series Grown-ish where he plays Doug, Jazlyn's (Chloe Bailey's) boyfriend.

 Clothing line

 In 2010, Simmons launched a line of urban sneakers called Chivalrous Culture.
 He says he gets inspiration from other artists such as Kanye and Jay Z The first shoe model is called the "Hamachi".
-In a recent interview with Loni Swain, he revealed "Chiv Culture" has been discontinued.
+In a 2011 interview with Loni Swain, he revealed "Chiv Culture" has been discontinued.